Reuben C. Weddington

-Reuben C. Weddington was a state representative in Arkansas.
+Reuben C. Weddington was an American state representative in Arkansas.
 A Republican, he served in the Arkansas House of Representatives in 1891.
 He represented Desha County.

 Weddington was born in Rodney, Mississippi.
 He studied at Alcorn University.
 He was a public school principal in Red Lick, Mississippi for four years before moving to Arkansas in 1887 where he settled in Arkansas City and was principal of a graded school.

 His photograph was included in a montage of the 11 African American legislators in the Arkansas Legislature in 1891.